OpenTechSchool/python-flask/core/setup.md

     # Create the directory for this workshop
     C:\> mkdir flask-workshop
     C:\> cd flask-workshop
-    # Create a Python 3 virtualenv under the 'venv' directory
+    # Create a Python 3 virtualenv under the 'flaskenv' directory
     C:\> virtualenv flaskenv
     # Activate the virtual environment
     C:\> flaskenv\Scripts\activate

-The last step, *activate* sets your terminal/command prompt session for using a contained Python3 installation in the `flask-workshop` directory.
+The last step, *activate* sets up your terminal/command prompt session for using a contained Python3 installation in the `flask-workshop` directory.
 If you start up a new terminal then you will need to repeat the activation step again.

 The `deactivate` command can be used to return your terminal back to normal.
 But for now let's leave it activated because it's time to install Flask.